-Deductible refers to the amount you need to pay before your collision or comprehensive coverage will pay for any damages to your vehicle.
-For instance, if you rear-end someone and you have $3,000 in damage to your car, and your deductible is $1,000, you will pay $1,000, and the insurance company will pay the other $2,000.
+Deductible refers to the amount you need to pay before your Collision or Comprehensive coverage will pay for any damages to your vehicle.
+For example, let’s say you rear-end someone and you have $3,000 in damage to your car.
+Your Collision deductible is $1,000.
+That means you will pay $1,000 and your insurance company will pay the leftover $2,000.

 Keep in mind that you only have a deductible on your policy if you carry collision and comprehensive coverage on your car.
 If you own your car and aren’t financing it, you can choose not to have collision and comprehensive coverage.
 However, the insurance company will not pay for any damage to your car if you have an accident.
 If damages occur, you may have to pay for all of the repairs and/or replacement costs yourself.

 Most collision and comprehensive insurance have a deductible, which can range from $100 to several thousand dollars.
 The higher your deductible, the lower your rate will be.
 Of course, you want to pay as little as possible out-of-pocket if your car is damaged or destroyed, but you may not be able to afford the monthly payment that comes with a very low deductible.

 Wanting a rock-bottom monthly car insurance payment may tempt you into carrying a deductible of several thousand dollars, but that may not be such a great idea.
 If your car sustains several thousand dollars worth of damage or is totaled and needs replacing, would you be able to afford that out-of-pocket cost?
 If not, you may need to pay a little more each month to get the coverage you need.

 Most people choose a deductible of $500 or $1000 because they know they can afford to pay that much if their car is damaged.
 Sometimes, you can carry one deductible for your collision coverage ($500, for instance) and a different deductible on your comprehensive coverage (such as $100).